Maggot-Freak/Maggot-Freak/README.md

 # ***Before you interact / Info***

--  ***Very unlikely to actually respond.
+-  ***❗❗❗Very unlikely to actually respond.
 I have VERY bad (social) anxiety.
 Talking to people is often impossible for me.
-Please don't take it personally.***
+Please don't take it personally.❗❗❗***

 -  ***16+*** to interact on safe server.
 I hide anyone I find annoying (mostly people who are being assholes)
 - ***18+*** to interact on 18+ server (obviously)